Agency 15: Audit

-The Audit Agency is the fifteenth agency in the community and the third in the Regulatory Bureau.
-This bureau also contains Agency 13 (Intellectual Property) and Agency 14 (Legal).
-The Audit Agency works to strengthen the internal control of the community’s agencies and businesses, to develop and maintain audit regulations and standards, and to ensure compliance with bylaws and the law.
+The Audit Agency is the fifteenth agency in the community.
+The agency works to strengthen the community’s agencies and businesses’ internal control, develop and maintain audit regulations and standards, and ensure compliance with bylaws and the law.

 Background on auditing